mplacona/dotfiles/README.md

 Marcos Placona's dotfiles
 ---
-Currently only vimrc and bashrc files have been added, but that's a pretty good start comared to...
+Currently only vimrc and bashrc files have been added, but that's a pretty good start compared to...
 Well nothing

 ## Dependencies
 * [Vundle] (https://github.com/gmarik/vundle)